Types of childcare

 - are there suitable changing and toilet facilities and sleeping arrangements?

 - where will your child eat and are there varied menus and arrangements for special diets?

 Equipment and activities

-- How stable is the staff team i.e. low turnover?
+- how stable is the staff team, does it have a low turnover?

-- Ask to see the OFSTED registration certificate, inspection reports and any relevant insurance documents e.g. public liability and/or car insurance
+- ask to see the OFSTED registration certificate, inspection reports and any relevant insurance documents, such as public liability or car insurance

-- Ask about terms and conditions of the contract e.g. notice period, payment for holidays and sickness, retainer fees, deposits before signing anything
+- ask about terms and conditions of the contract, for example the notice period, payment for holidays and sickness, retainer fees, deposits, before signing anything

 The website below can help you to find local childcare and whether or not they have availability.